ONSBigData/LCF-project/solrconfiguration.md

-## 5. Example of query in SOLR via a REST web interface (or via a URL for non-techies!)
+## 5. Example of query in SOLR via a REST web interface

+(REST means via a URL for non-techies!)

 to sum up:
 We provide a query like this